-Career/Learning Portfolio Content Foundation Knowledge and Skills Statements (FKS) (CADE, 2002)
+Career/Learning Portfolio Content Foundation Knowledge and Skills Statements (FKS)(ACEND, 2002)

-In the CADE categorized the FKS as either "knowledge statements" or "skill statements."
+ACEND catergorized the FKS as either "knowledge statements" or "skill statements."
 It is assumed that in order to demonstrate achievement of the skills statement, knowledge statements must be achieved.
 In your portfolio, you are to provide documentation of the achievement of the "skills statements", which will require some documentation of the knowledge statements as well.
-A listing of the skills statements and the knowledge statements upon which the skills statements are based is shown below.
-These should be used as a self assessment tool.
+A listing of the skills statements that must be addressed as well as the knowledge statements upon which the skills statements are based.